ray-cast/ray-mmd/README.md

 	- Material : Optimize and improve the gbuffer
 	- Material : Better Cloth
 	- Material : Better Skin when used ao map [(preview)](https://raw.githubusercontent.com/ray-cast/ray-mmd/developing/Shader/screenshots/ao.jpg)
-	- Shadow : Optimize and improve the quality (It now has 4 tabs (PSSM1 - PSSM4) to calculate the sun shadow)
+	- Shadow : Optimize and improve the quality (It now has 4 tabs (PSSM1 - PSSM4) to calculating the sun shadow)
-	- Time of day : Add the SunPhase and SunTurbidity
+	- Time of day : Add SunPhase and SunTurbidity
 	- Remove Vignette and ColorDispersion, Please use FilmGrain instead

 Requirement :